Skip to main content

 SRP JWT directlyYour server authenticates with SRP and passes the JWT access token directly to the widget token attributeIntegrations that already use SRP and don't need a scoped token

-Component token (API key)Your server calls generateComponentToken with an API key, then passes the returned short-lived token to the widgetWidget-only integrations that don't use SRP
+GraphQL component token (API key)Your server calls generateComponentToken with an API key, then passes the returned short-lived token to the widgetWidget-only integrations that don't use SRP

-Component token (SRP)Your server calls generateComponentToken with an SRP JWT, then passes the returned short-lived token to the widgetSRP integrations that want a scoped, short-lived widget token
+GraphQL component token (SRP)Your server calls generateComponentToken with an SRP JWT, then passes the returned short-lived token to the widgetSRP integrations that want a scoped, short-lived widget token

 Never expose API keys or SRP credentials in browser code.
 Token minting must happen server-side.